-The investment restrictions of each Fund may be changed only with the approval of the holders of a majority of a Fund's outstanding voting securities.
-The investment restrictions of each Portfolio may be changed only with the approval of the holders of a majority of a Portfolio's outstanding voting securities.
-As used in this SAI, "a majority of a Fund's (or Portfolio's) outstanding voting securities" means the lesser of (1) 67% of the shares of common stock/beneficial interest of the Fund/Portfolio represented at a meeting at which more than 50% of the outstanding shares are present in person or by proxy, or (2) more than 50% of the outstanding shares of common stock/beneficial interest of the Fund/Portfolio.
-Unless otherwise noted, each Fund and its corresponding Portfolio have adopted and are subject to substantially identical fundamental investment restrictions.
+The fundamental investment restrictions of a Portfolio may be changed only with the approval of the holders of a majority of a Portfolio's outstanding voting securities.
+As used in this SAI, "a majority of a Portfolio's outstanding voting securities" means the lesser of (1) 67% of the beneficial interests of a Portfolio represented at a meeting at which more than 50% of the outstanding shares are present in person or by proxy, or (2) more than 50% of the outstanding beneficial interests of a Portfolio.